NullOsama/DCT/README.md

 7 First we transform the image to RGB colour space

 ## Note:
-You can control the compression ratio by setting the quantization factor where higher values mean higher compression rate but lower quality.
+You can control the compression ratio by setting the quantization factor, where higher values mean higher compression rate but lower quality.